Vermunds/TimeFormatChanger-SE/README.md

 This will always display "Loredas, 11:13 PM, 21st of Morning Star, 4E 201" regardless of the actual in-game time.

-To view/change the immersive time of day values, refer to the .ini configuration file.
+The immersive time of day names can be changed in the settings menu or in the .ini file.

 ## Download
 Available on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition/mods/28921).